 You’re already on your way to something better.
 You may not be able to see it right now, but you will, very soon.

 Thank you for allowing me to be the person I’ve become.

 With all my love and gratitude,

 Sharing My Guidance With You

 As you can imagine, that was emotional and therapeutic to write, but wonderfully comforting to receive.
-My journey since burnout has been a winding path but has ultimately led me to a place where I’ve been able to purposefully share my experience, professional training, insights, and guidance through coaching, workshops, and my book ‘Have It All Without Burning Out’.
+My journey since burnout has been a winding path but has ultimately led me to a place where I’ve been able to purposefully share my experience, professional training, insights, and guidance through coaching, workshops, and my books ‘Have It All Without Burning Out’ and ‘Confidence Confessions‘

-If you’re interested in exploring this subject further then my book is a great place to start, or if you prefer some online learning, then it’s worth looking at my online course The Resilience Formula.
-Or if you’d prefer some 1-2-1 support you can always look at my coaching programmes.
+If you’re interested in exploring this subject further then my Have it All book is a great place to start, or if you want to boost your confidence then my ‘Confidence Confessions’ book would be better.
+Or if you’d prefer some 1-2-1 support you can always look at my coaching experience.